-I strongly believe, as an emergency-trained personnel using the HAM transceivers as one of my many tools, it is important to be part of a working, functional, reliable communications network; hence, CARLA System is my go-to primary repeater network.
+I strongly believe, as an auxiliary emergency-trained communications personnel using the HAM transceivers as one of my many tools, it is important to be part of a working, functional, reliable communications network; hence, CARLA System is my go-to primary repeater network.

 Of course, there are many networks out there that cover territories that CARLA System doesn’t cover and vice versa; so, the important thing is to pick a network that covers your state and city.
 If you’re in the San Francisco Bay Area, definitely include CARLA into your HAM transceiver programming.

 Whether your realize it or not, the cellular network, most likely, won’t work in the event of a catastrophe, such as, an earthquake or severe storm like Katrina.

 I met so many kind and supportive HAM operators on CARLA.
 With their input and guidance, I quickly learned the rules of the road — believe me, unlike CB, the rules of the road are complex, must be followed, and strictly enforced by HAM operators and the FCC.

 It was also a treat for me to I listen to the engineers of CARLA do their engineering work — Tom would be adjusting the transceivers on-site and doing system tests while George, up in the Lake Tahoe area, would be climbing towers in the snow repairing and installing new antennas.

 All of this stuff was exciting to me — although I am a passionate working full-time actor and acting student, I have a strong passionate technical interest in electrical engineering — specifically, transceivers, signal propagation, and frequency behaviors.

-The moment I passed my FCC test, I immediately got on my Yaesu VX-6R and channeled right into CARLA N6MVT or System 2.
-The moment I got a chance, I stated my newly assigned system generated FCC call-sign (KM6JLI) over the CARLA network; and, George (W6SUV) made contact with me.
+The moment I passed my FCC test, I immediately got on my Yaesu VX-6R and channeled right into CARLA System 2.
+The moment I got a chance, I stated my newly assigned system generated FCC call-sign (KM6JLI) over the CARLA network; and, George made contact with me.